Nov 16, 2014 - a complete page redesign and ownership switch.

 Oct 23, 2005 - Pictures attached/detached, Summit Views chapter created.

-The Tofane group is one of the most distinguishing in Dolomites.
-It has three main peaks which are of quite similar altitude: Tofana di Mezzo, 3244 m, Tofana di Dentro, 3238 m and Tofana di Rozes, 3225 m.
-The whole massif lies west of Cortina d'Ampezzo, so according to classification we use here on SP it belongs to Cortina Dolomites.
-On the south the border of Tofane group is the valley which runs from Cortina d'Ampezzo to the Falzarego Pass (2105 m).
-On the east the massif ends deep down in the Ampezzo valley.
-And on the western side the massif is divided from the Lavarella group by the valley of Travenanzes.
+The Tofane group is an impressive solid and wide massif, one of the most distinguishing in Dolomites, consisting of three main peaks, which are quite of similar altitude: Tofana di Mezzo or Tofana II 3244 m, Tofana di Dentro or Tofana III 3238 m - closely linked - and Tofana di Rozes or Tofana I 3225 m.
+Tofana di Dentro is the Northernmost summit, Tofana di Rozes the Southermost and Tofana di Mezzo, the highest one, lies in the middle.
+The whole massif is located West of Cortina d'Ampezzo, so according to classification we use here on SP it belongs to Cortina Dolomites.
+On the South the border of Tofane group is the valley which runs from Cortina d'Ampezzo to the Falzarego Pass (2105 m).
+On the East the massif ends deep down in the Ampezzo valley.
+And on the Western side the massif is divided from the Fanis Group by the valley of Travenanzes.

 from the NW

 from the W

 TOFANA DI ROZES

 from the S

 from the SE

 The main landmark to climb Tofana di Rozes is Cortina d'Ampezzo m 1211.